 We use everyday activities here.
 See if your students identify with all the events.

-- Homework 1 - Which clock shows the p.m. time of when it is dark outside in the Fall?
+- Homework 1 - Which clock shows the p.m. measure of when it is dark outside in the Fall?

 - Homework 2 - Do these activities take more or less than an hour to complete.

-- Homework 3 - Circle the estimated time it would take to perform each activity.
+- Homework 3 - Circle the estimated duration it would take to perform each activity.

-As my college aged niece reminds, waking up is a very relative time.
+As my college aged niece reminds, waking up is a very relative activity.

 - Practice 1 - Circle the hour that you would expect to wake up for school.